coderedcorp/coderedcms/docs/getting_started/tutorial04.rst

 Your navbar will have links to your other pages or external content that you want to share.
 To build your Navbar, go to **Snippets > Navigation Bars**.

-In the top right-hand corner is a button that says **Add Navigation Bar**.
+There is a button in the top right corner named **Add Navigation Bar**.
 Click on this button to start!
 (Alternatively, you can also click on the link that says "Why not add one?")

 .. figure:: images/tut04/new_nav_edit.jpeg